 For the record, your shin is the bone at the front of your leg below the knee.

-Shin splints, or inflammation of the shin bone, or tibia, can be caused by different types of stress on the bone and surrounding tissues.
+Shin splints are an inflammation of the shin bone, or tibia.
+They can be caused by different types of stress on the bone and surrounding tissues.

 These can include: